Joao-Mota/TBL/docs/README.md

 We decided to create an original game, based on *The Binding of Isaac*, where the user would control the hero, “Pão de Forma”, and aim to kill enemies by shooting them.

-To clear the levels, Pão de Forma must collect every coin on the map without losing all of his HP.
+To clear the levels, Pão de Forma must kill every enemy on the map without losing all of his HP.
 When that happens, a door will open, allowing him to progress.

 This project was developed by João Coelho ([up202004846@fe.up.pt]), João Mota ([up202108677@fe.up.pt]) and Pedro Landolt ([up202103337@fe.up.pt]) for LDTS 2022/23.